In honour of Father’s Day, we salute some of Toronto’s most famous fathers and the kids who were inspired to follow in their footsteps.

 TIE AND MAX DOMI

 Although Max Domi’s playing style is far from his dad’s rough and tumble role as a Leafs enforcer, Tie was there to motivate his son as he tried his hand at a career in hockey.
 Back in Max’s AAA days, Tie served as assistant coach on Max’s team, the Don Mills Flyers.
-The hard work paid off as he is now playing for the Coyotes.
+The hard work paid off as he is now playing for the Dallas Stars.
 We’re sure Tie is proud watching him from his Lawrence Park home.

 THE FAMILY BUSINESS